skypjack/entt/docs/signal.md

 // disconnects a free function signal.sink().disconnect<&foo>();

-// disconnect a specific member function of an instance ... signal.sink().disconnect<&listener::bar>(&instance);
+// disconnect a member function of an instance signal.sink().disconnect<&listener::bar>(&instance);

-// ... or an instance as a whole signal.sink().disconnect(&instance);

 // discards all the listeners at once signal.sink().disconnect();